Browser does not support script.

 Journal articles

-Over, H., Lee, R., Flavell, J., Vestner, T., & Cook, R. (in press).
+Over, H., Lee, R., Flavell, J., Vestner, T., & Cook, R. (2023).
 Contextual modulation of appearance-trait learning.
-Cognition.
+Cognition230, 105288.

 Lee, R., Shardlow, J., O’Connor, P.A., Hoerl, C., Fernandes, A.S., & McCormack, T. (2022).
 Toward an account of intuitive time.
 Cognitive Science, 46(7), e13166.

 Lee, R., Chambers, C. G., Huettig, F., & Ganea, P. A. (2022).
 Children’s and adults’ use of fictional discourse and semantic knowledge for prediction in language processing.
-PloS One, 17(4), e0267297.
+PLOS One, 17(4), e0267297.

 Lee, R., Shardlow, J., O’Connor, P.A., Hotson, L., Hotson, R., Hoerl, C. & McCormack, T. (2022).
 Past-future preferences for hedonic goods and the utility of experiential memories.
-Philosophical Psychology, 1-31, advance online publication.
+Philosophical Psychology 35(8), 1181-1211.

 Lee, R., Flavell, J., Tipper, S., Cook, R., & Over, H. (2021).
 Spontaneous first impressions emerge from brief training.
 Scientific Reports, 11 (1), 1-13.